Southern Cloud USD 334

 Southern Cloud USD 334 is a public unified school district headquartered in Miltonvale, Kansas, United States.
 The district includes the communities of Miltonvale, Glasco, and nearby rural areas.
+This school district will be dissolving by fall 2026.

+History

+The school district previously operated Glasco Jr/Sr High School and Miltonvale Jr/Sr High School.
+Those schools were closed at the end of the 2023-2024 school year.

+Southern Cloud USD 334 is set to be dissolved before fall 2026.
+Clay County USD 379 and Clifton–Clyde USD 224 are expected to take on a majority of the USD 334 jurisdiction, but as of February 2025 discussions are still underway with surrounding districts.

 Schools

 The school district operates the following schools: